 Climate change has dominated policy debates in recent times, particularly in relation to energy markets.
-Understanding and responding intelligently to its complex challenges is a primary concern for Governments, regulators, market participants and investors.

 Getting the right policy and frameworks in place is important.
 Working out the best approach and being able to properly assess it is essential.

 The Frontier Economics work in climate change policy includes emissions trading scheme design, renewable energy targets, feed-in tariffs, energy efficiency schemes, and the impact of energy efficiency policies on energy demand forecasts.

 We’ve been involved in the Australian emissions trading policy debate from the outset.
 We helped develop, model and implement the NSW Greenhouse Gas Abatement Scheme in 2001-2 – the world’s first mandatory broad based emissions trading scheme.
 We provided policy advice and modelling for the Federal Coalition and Senator Xenophon on alternatives to the proposed Carbon Pollution Reduction Scheme.

 Our Public Policy team covers the economics of mitigation and adaptation in response to climate change.
 Policy development and implementation in this area, such as bans on new buildings in coastal areas, can have very significant impacts on the economy.